How do I register for Council Tax?

 I need to set up a Direct Debit or change my Direct Debit details

-Why have I received a bill?
+Why have I been sent a bill?

 The reason for a bill being issued is shown on each bill.

-These reasons could include: opening or closing an account, a change to your instalments, a change in your benefit award, or exemptions/discounts being applied or cancelled.
+These reasons could include: opening or closing an account, a change to your instalments, a change in your benefit award, or exemptions / discounts being applied or cancelled.

 I've lost my bill, please can you give me a copy?